Senators: Bill on 9/11 victims fund to be voted on next week

-WASHINGTON — The Senate will vote next week on a bipartisan bill to ensure a victims’ compensation fund related to the Sept.
-11 attacks never runs out of money.
+WASHINGTON — The Senate will vote Tuesday on a bipartisan bill to ensure a victims’ compensation fund related to the Sept.
+11 attacks never runs out of money, Senate Majority Leader Mitch McConnell said Thursday.

-Democratic Sens.
-Kirsten Gillibrand and Chuck Schumer, both of New York, said Thursday they had reached an agreement with Republican Sens.
-Mike Lee of Utah and Rand Paul of Kentucky to bring up the bill no later than Wednesday.
+The announcement came after Democratic Sens.
+Kirsten Gillibrand and Chuck Schumer, both of New York, reached an agreement with Republican Sens.
+Mike Lee of Utah and Rand Paul of Kentucky to bring up the bill with two amendments sponsored by the GOP senators.

-The GOP senators had been blocking a vote.
-Paul was concerned about its effect on the deficit.
-Lee wanted to ensure the fund has proper oversight in place to prevent fraud and abuse.
+Paul and Lee had been blocking a vote.
+Paul was concerned about its effect on the deficit, while Lee wanted to ensure the fund has proper oversight in place to prevent fraud and abuse.

 Gillibrand said 9/11 first responders and their families have had “enough of political games.”
 The legislation has 74 Senate co-sponsors, including Gillibrand, and easily passed the House last week.